fairfield-university-ba-510-spring2019/final-project-team-new/Docs/ReadMe.md

 ## Team New

 **Goal:**
-- The goal of this project was to Extract, translate, and load data into a normalized database
+- The goal of this project was to extract, translate, and load data into a normalized database
 - Design and populate a  data warehouse designed to address our analytical questions
 - Test your databases to ensure domain, entity, relational integrity